-If none of the sample answers mentioned above apply to you, take a look at this list of reasons for leaving a job to see if they resonate better with your circumstances.
+If none of the sample answers mentioned above applies to you, take a look at this list of reasons for leaving a job to see if they resonate better with your circumstances.

-- The school were you worked was too far from your home and travel time impacted your ability to prepare for lessons
+- The school where you worked was too far from your home and travel time impacted your ability to prepare for lessons.

 Throughout this article, we have covered some good reasons for leaving a job.
 When answering the question “Why did you leave your last job?”, it is important to focus on showing how and why you are a good match for prospective employers and on making clear that you take your teaching career seriously.